Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 Waiting periods

-When you first take out private health insurance, or when you upgrade to a higher level of cover, most benefits have a waiting period before you can claim.
+When you first take out private health insurance, or upgrade to a higher level of cover, most benefits have a waiting period before you can claim.
 This prevents people from taking out cover only when they know they need treatment.

 Type of treatmentStandard waiting period